 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-ALASKA AIRLINES's score of 21 is higher than 54% of the industry.
+ALASKA AIRLINES's score of 21 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Alaska Airlines reported total carbon emissions of approximately 7,536,154,000 kg CO2e, with emissions distributed across various scopes: 7,536,154,000 kg CO2e in Scope 1, 10,652,000 kg CO2e in Scope 2 (market-based), and significant contributions from Scope 3, including 2,100,523,000 kg CO2e from fuel and energy-related activities and 468,802,000 kg CO2e from purchased goods and services.
+In 2023, Alaska Airlines reported total carbon emissions of approximately 7,536,154,000 kg CO2e, with emissions distributed across various scopes: 7,536,154,000 kg CO2e in Scope 1, 10,652,000 kg CO2e in Scope 2 (market-based), and significant contributions from Scope 3, including 105,049,000 kg CO2e from capital goods and 2,100,523,000 kg CO2e from fuel and energy-related activities.
 Comparatively, in 2022, the airline's emissions were about 6,910,637,000 kg CO2e in Scope 1 and 19,188,000 kg CO2e in Scope 2 (market-based).
-This indicates a rise in emissions from 2022 to 2023, particularly in Scope 1 emissions.
-Alaska Airlines has not disclosed specific reduction targets or initiatives through the Science Based Targets initiative (SBTi) or other climate pledges, indicating a lack of formalised commitments to reduce emissions at this time.
-The absence of documented reduction targets suggests that while the airline is aware of its emissions profile, it may not yet have established a structured approach to achieving significant reductions.
-Overall, Alaska Airlines' emissions data reflects the challenges faced by the aviation industry in managing carbon footprints, particularly in the context of increasing operational demands.
+This indicates a rise in emissions year-on-year, reflecting the challenges faced in reducing carbon footprints within the aviation sector.
+Alaska Airlines has not disclosed specific reduction targets or initiatives through the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
+The airline's emissions data is not cascaded from any parent organisation, ensuring that the reported figures are solely reflective of its operations.
+Overall, Alaska Airlines continues to navigate the complexities of carbon emissions in the aviation industry, with a focus on transparency in its reporting.

 Access structured emissions data, company-specific emission factors, and source documents